Episode 33 – The Rwanda Genocide – A Refugee Camp Volunteer’s Perspective – 4-6-24

 I was struck by your attitude towards the French speaking soldier trying to extract money from your driver.
 That was “I’m from the hood and don’t mess with us”.
 These true stories reveal so much what has melded you into the man you’ve become.

-I agree that your poem would be more personal had you read it yourself, but it was impactful.
+I feel your poem would be more personal had you read it yourself, but it was impactful.

 Good editing on this podcast.
 I can hear the improvements from earlier posts.